Smith College commencement controversies: 2014, Christine Lagarde

 The invitation extended in 2014 to Christine Lagarde, the first female Managing Director of the International Monetary Fund, sparked protests, petitions, and discussions.
-Whether or not Christine Lagarde benefited the world with her high-status position was the contested question.
+The contested question was whether Christine Lagarde benefited the world with her high-status position.

 In the wake of the protests, Lagarde rescinded her acceptance to speak at Smith College’s commencement ceremony.
 The response to her withdrawal was immense.
 Numerous articles appeared in major media outlets.
 Many alumnae wrote to the President, Kathleen McCartney, and faculty petitioned against those who had petitioned in support of McCartney and the Trustees.
 Students who had organized against the choice of having her speak wrote an open letter to McCartney after she emailed the entire College, stating: "I want to underscore this fact: An invitation to speak at a commencement is not an endorsement of all views or policies of an individual or the institution she or he leads.
 Such a test would preclude virtually anyone in public office or position of influence.
 Moreover, such a test would seem anathema to our core values of free thought and diversity of opinion.
 I remain committed to leading a college where differing views can be heard and debated with respect."

+2025, Evelyn M. Harris

+Former member of a capella group Sweet Honey in the Rock Evelyn M. Harris was invited as one of four commencement speakers presenting at the 2025 commencement ceremony.
+However, students noticed many similarities to Toni Morrison's 2004 commencement address to Wellesley College, and shared their concerns on student social media platforms.
+Smith College President Sarah Willie Le-Breton addressed the incident in an email sent out to the college community the next day, stating that Harris "borrowed much of her speech to graduates and their families from the commencement speeches of others without the attribution typical of and central to the ideals of academic integrity."
+She stated that Harris was "forthcoming about her choices while also acknowledging that she sought to infuse the words of others with her own emotional valence," and confirmed that Harris returned her honorary degree.